 We get this question a lot from our clients, and it usually isn’t an easy one to answer.
 There is so much data available to us these days.
 As we increase the number of platforms and systems we are using, they each have their own way of measuring success.
 So how do you choose what to track?

 The primary KPI you need to track is whatever metric is tied to your main business goal.
 If you are eCommerce, it is revenue.
-If you are B2B, maybe it is number of form fills.
-Whatever this metric is, keep it on the forefront of your mind.
+If you are B2B, maybe it is the number of form fills.
+Whatever this metric is, keep it at the forefront of your mind.

 There are 2 schools of thought on how to bucket your KPIs – by channel or by funnel stage.
 Which one you choose is largely dependent on how you run your business.
 I prefer looking at them by channel, but that is just my preference.
 For this example, these are the channels we will consider:

-If you are looking at funnel KPIs, you may have something like:
+If you are looking at marketing funnel KPIs, you may have something like:

 - Top of funnel (Reach)

 Within each of those buckets, identify at least 2 metrics to track.
 One should be a leading indicator and the other should be a KPI.
 You can have more KPIs within a channel if needed….but don’t have more than 2 or 3 at most.

 A Leading Indicator is a measure that:

 - you can’t make a business decision when looking at the number in isolation (can you answer “So what?”)

 - is too removed from your main KPI